fuzzylogicxx/fuzzylogic/posts/adapting-stimulus-usage-for-better-progressive-enhancement.md

 My hunch was that I should use the `connect()` lifecycle method to render a `button` into the component (and introduce any other script-dependent markup adjustments) at the _earliest opportunity_.
 I wasn’t sure whether creating new DOM elements at this point and fitting them with Stimulus-related attributes such as `action` and `target` would make them available via the standard Stimulus APIs like server-rendered elements but was keen to try.
 I started by checking if anyone was doing anything similar and found a thread where [Stimulus contributor Javan suggested that DIY target creation is fine](https://github.com/hotwired/stimulus/issues/41#issuecomment-355961542).

 I then gave that a try and it worked!
-Check out my pen [Stimulus with true progressive enhancement (adds button with JavaScript)](https://codepen.io/fuzzylogicx/pen/oNWzgzO?editors=1111).
+Check out my pen [Stimulus with true progressive enhancement](https://codepen.io/fuzzylogicx/pen/oNWzgzO?editors=1111).
 It’s a pretty trivial example for now, but proves the concept.